National Parks in Namibia

 - ✗ Windhoek's Katutura township at night (without a guide)

-- ✗ Walking alone in city centers at night
+- ✗ Walking alone in Windhoek city center at night

 Safety Tips